PhilippfromHackclub/RC-Boat/README.md

 # RC-Boat
 This is a fully 3D printed RC boat.
 All the parts except of the electronics and screws are 3D printed and don't need any special surface finish.
-The electronics are inexpensive and widely available online.
+The electronics are inexpensive and widely available online.<br>
 It can be controlled with any remote with at least 2 channels and is a great option to start into the RC boat hobby.

 <img src="https://cdn.hackclub.com/019fb4a9-5cf9-72e7-9f4b-848a5da6b197/IMG_6196.jpg" width="100%" height="100%" alt="Boat" >